Day after postseason elimination, Mariners take field and get beat in 10 innings

 Perhaps it allows the Mariners to go into the offseason hoping or convincing themselves that he’s somehow figured out how to operate consistently at the major-league level.

 “For me, I’m obviously super excited about the step forward that Yusei Kikuchi took tonight,” Servais said.
 “And tonight, I thought he was outstanding, very relaxed on the mound and went right after hitters.
 He certainly controlled the strike zone and worked through some tougher innings.
-He got a couple big double play balls to help him out.
+He got a couple big double-play balls to help him out.
 Just really a nice way for him to end the season on a positive note and really build on that.”

 Still, they will need more from Kikuchi in 2021.
 In nine starts this season, he finished with a 2-4 record and a 5.17 ERA.
-In 47 innings pitched, he struck our 47 batters and walked 20 batters.
+In 47 innings pitched, he struck out 47 batters and walked 20 batters.

 To his credit, after an up-and-down rookie season in 2019, he put in the work last offseason to clean up his mechanics, shorten his arm swing and increase his velocity.
 And unlike the year before, he stayed true to those changes and didn’t deviate.
 His velocity on his fastball averaged 95 mph this season, up from 92 mph a year ago, while his slider increased to 92 mph from 86 mph.